wasp-lang/wasp/examples/thoughts/README.md

 Run `wasp start` to start the app in development mode.

-This app is deployed at https://wasp-thoughts.netlify.app/ : client at Netlify, server and db at Heroku.
-It is also deployed at https://wasp-thoughts-client.fly.dev/ : client, server and db on Fly.io .
+This app is deployed at https://wasp-thoughts-client.fly.dev/ : client, server and db on Fly.io .

 ## TODO